mattv/resume/markdown/resume.md

 **National Consulting Director** - Feb 2011 to July 2018
 *AdvizeX Technologies*, Columbus Ohio

+ >vCloud Suite, Docker, Kubernetes, Pivotal Cloud Foundry, Grails, RabbitMQ, Sharepoint, Enterprise Servers, Storage and Networking

 * Built and managed high performing teams of presales and delivery consultants
 * Advised customers on best practices for leveraging technology to solve complicated business problems
 * Built and executed go to market strategies
-* Built and deliverd cloud focused strategic consulting engagements
+* Built and delivered cloud focused strategic consulting engagements
 * Effectively communicated with sales and technical resources
 * Evangelized enterprise technology solutions

 **Principal** April 2005 to Feb 2011
 *ConstruXML Ltd*, Columbus, OH

+ >Java, Python, Ruby, JBOSS, Tomcat, GlassFish, Tapestry, Oracle, MySql, SqlServer, Casandra, JMS, Bash, Make, AJAX, REST, JSON, SOAP, CORBA, Maven, Hudson, ANT

 * Migrated large scale CORBA system to a modern service oriented architecture.
 The migration included implementing an iterative software development process, as well as all the necessary refactoring to go from the fine-grained CORBA interfaces to the more coarse-grained SOA interfaces
 * Designed and developed a location-based services platform to allow for the quick and easy deployment of content to mobile users.
 The platform provides a common set of location services, custom extension points, and a faceless data broker that facilitates delivery of content to a wide variety of devices and standards